Bryozoa: Interaction with humans

 Fish farms and hatcheries have lost stock to proliferative kidney disease, which is caused by one or more myxozoans that use bryozoans as alternate hosts.

 Some fishermen in the North Sea have had to find other work because of a form of eczema (a skin disease) known as "Dogger Bank itch", caused by contact with bryozoans that have stuck to nets and lobster pots.

 Marine bryozoans are often responsible for biofouling on ships' hulls, on docks and marinas, and on offshore structures.
 They are among the first colonizers of new or recently cleaned structures.
 Freshwater species are occasional nuisances in water pipes, drinking water purification equipment, sewage treatment facilities, and the cooling pipes of power stations.

 A group of chemicals called bryostatins can be extracted from the marine bryozoan Bugula neritina.
 In 2001 pharmaceutical company GPC Biotech licensed bryostatin 1 from Arizona State University for commercial development as a treatment for cancer.
 GPC Biotech canceled development in 2003, saying that bryostatin 1 showed little effectiveness and some toxic side effects.
 In January 2008 a clinical trial was submitted to the United States National Institutes of Health to measure the safety and effectiveness of Bryostatin 1 in the treatment of Alzheimer's disease.
 However, no participants had been recruited by the end of December 2008, when the study was scheduled for completion.
-More recent work shows it has positive effects on cognition in sufferers of Alzheimer's disease with few side effects.
+More recent work shows it has positive effects on cognition in patients with Alzheimer's disease with few side effects.
 About 1000 kg of bryozoans must be processed to extract 1 g of bryostatin, As a result, synthetic equivalents have been developed that are simpler to produce and apparently at least as effective.